nobohan/OpenArdenneMap/templates/README.md

 - activate the venv
 - run marked_trails.py
 ~~copy and rename the svg template file (can do it in marked_trails.py):~~ OK
-- in the svg file, update the date
+- in the svg file, update the date: ok
 - in the svg file, write down the km and updateness
-- in the svg file, write down the name of the map
+- in the svg file, write down the name of the map : ok
 - in the svg file, import the marked trails list in the right Layer and optionnaly adapt it: ok
 - in the svg file, import the map in the right Layer, scale it, move it: ok
 - export the svg as png : ok (edit and run the export-svg-as-png.bash)